Mental Health First Aid Standards

 - In positions where colleagues perceive little fear of consequences from confiding to them.
 This might exclude some staff who:

 - Are more senior than colleagues likely to seek their help.

-- Able to provide mental health first aid to colleagues outside of their line management span control (it is very difficult to align the responsibilities of a mental health first aider with those of a line manager).
+- Are able to provide mental health first aid to colleagues outside of their line management span control (it is very difficult to align the responsibilities of a Mental Health First Aider with those of a line manager).

 An additional consideration are employees who volunteer because they have or have had a mental health condition themselves.
 If they have the ideal attributes listed above, then they can be excellent candidates because they also have their own lived experience to draw upon.
 If they do not have the ideal attributes then they might have volunteered because they need help themselves.